paulscherrerinstitute/IocshDeclWrap/README.md

 a specialization for a different value would never been selected; the USER argument simply provides the possibility of an additional level of specialization.)

+#### Mutable Arguments

+Non-`const` arguments that are passed as pointers or references to the user function can potentially be modified by the function.

+Such arguments should always be created in the `Context` and initialized from the values passed in by the user.

+The wrapper prints the values of mutable arguments after the user function returns.

 ### Printing User Function Results